autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 In AutoGluon leaderboards, higher scores always correspond to better predictive performance.
 Therefore our MAPE scores are multiplied by `-1`, such that higher "negative MAPE"s correspond to more accurate forecasts.

 ```{.python .input}
 predictor.leaderboard(test_data, silent=True)
 ```

-## Making forecasts with `TimeSeriesPredictor.predict`
+## Generating forecasts with `TimeSeriesPredictor.predict`

-We can now use the fitted `TimeSeriesPredictor` to make forecasts.
+We can now use the fitted `TimeSeriesPredictor` to make predictions.
 By default, AutoGluon will make forecasts using the model that had the best validation score (as shown in the leaderboard).
 Let's use the predictor to generate forecasts starting from the end of the time series in `train_data`